zendesk/maxwell/docs/docs/producers.md

 ***

 Both Kafka and AWS Kinesis support the notion of partitioned streams.
+Because they like to make our lives hard, Kafka calls its two units "topics" and "partitions", and Kinesis calls them "streams" and "shards.
+They're the same thing, though.
+Maxwell is generally configured to write to N partitions/shards on one topic/stream, and how it distributes to those N partitions/shards can be controlled by `producer_partition_by`.

-Partitioning is controlled by `producer_partition_by`, which gives you the option to split your stream by database, table, primary key, or column data.
-How you choose to partition will influence the consumers of the maxwell stream.
+`producer_partition_by` gives you a choice of splitting your stream by database, table, primary key, transaction id, column data, or "random".
+How you choose to partition your stream greatly influences the load and serialization properties of your downstream consumers, so choose carefully.
 A good rule of thumb is to use the finest-grained partition scheme possible given serialization constraints.

+> *A brief partitioning digression:*

+> If I were building, say, a simple search index of a single table, I might
+> choose to partition by primary key; this would give you the best distribution
+> of workload amongst your stream processors while maintaining a strict ordering
+> of updates that happen to a certain row.

+> If I were building something that needed better serialization properties -- let's say I needed to maintain strict ordering between updates that occured on different tables -- I would drop back to partitioning by table or database.
+This will reduce my throughput by a *lot* as a single stream consumer node will end up will all the load for particular table/database, but I'm guaranteed that the updates stay in order.

-To partition by column data, you must set both:
+If you choose to partition by column data (that is, values inside columns in your updates), you must set both:

-- `producer_partition_columns`, a comma-separated list of column names, and
+- `producer_partition_columns` - a comma-separated list of column names, and
-- `producer_partiton_by_fallback`.
-This may be (_database_, _table_,
+- `producer_partiton_by_fallback` - [_database_, _table_,
-  _primary_key_), and will be used as a default value when the column does not exist.
+  _primary_key_] - this will be used as the partition key when the column does not exist.

 When partitioning by column Maxwell will treat the values for the specified